Criticism of The Da Vinci Code: Scientific disputes

 Brown characterized the cycle of Venus as "trac[ing] a perfect pentacle across the ecliptic sky every four years".
 This was corrected to "eight years" in some later editions, such as the British paperback and the April 2003 printing of the US hardback.

 Steve Olson, author of Mapping Human History: Genes, Race, and Our Common Origins, writing in an article in Nature, says that the notion that a small number of people living today could be the only descendants from any particular person who lived millennia ago, such as Jesus and Mary, is statistically flawed.
 According to Olson, "If anyone living today is descended from Jesus, so are most of us on the planet."

 Allegations of plagiarism

 A number of copyright infringement lawsuits have been brought alleging plagiarism in The Da Vinci Code.

+Lewis Perdue

 On April 11, 2005, novelist Lewis Perdue sued Brown and his publisher Random House for plagiarizing his novels The Da Vinci Legacy (1983) and Daughter of God (1999), claiming "there are far too many parallels between my books and The Da Vinci Code for it to be an accident."
 On August 4, 2005, District Judge George B. Daniels granted a motion for summary judgment and dismissed the suit, ruling that "a reasonable average lay observer would not conclude that The Da Vinci Code is substantially similar to Daughter of God.
 Any slightly similar elements are on the level of generalized or otherwise unprotectable ideas."
 He affirmed that The Da Vinci Code does not infringe upon copyrights held by Perdue.